His letters to the Scottish Government are just the most recent example in a long string of secretive, undemocratic lobbying.

 It is time the people knew the extent and impact of his interference in policy making and it’s definitely time our politicians stood up to the royals and told them to keep out of the nation’s affairs.

 Graham Smith is the Chief Executive Officer of Republic.
 He tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.